 8. Find the reasons for the bottle strike

-9. Let go of control
+10. Let go of control

 Except even adults don’t work that way.
 You and I don’t always have the same appetites day by day.

-But that’s rarely a successful way to do it.
-Find different ways for your child to take the bottle, from feeding in different rooms to eliminating nighttime feedings.
-See if you have better luck offering milk in smaller amounts, and try offering it with solids or in a different cup.
+Instead, find different ways for him to take the bottle, from feeding in different rooms to eliminating nighttime feedings.
+See if you have better luck offering milk in smaller amounts, with solids, or in a different cup.